flynx/argv.js/README.md

 		'-full': {
 			doc: 'Option help',
 			// option value to be displayed in help (optional)
-			arg: 'VALUE',

-			// value key (optional)
+			// NOTE: "attr" is used as a key to set the value if .handler
-			// NOTE: if .handler(..) is defined this is ignored.
+			//		was not defined and is ingored in all other cases...
-			key: 'fullValue',
+			arg: 'VALUE | attr',

 			// envioroment value (optional)
 			env: 'VALUE',
 			// default value (optional)